Can electric wheelchairs get wet? Can they be used in the rain?

 What to do if your electric wheelchair gets wet?

 Your wheelchair is going to get wet from time to time.
 It is almost completely unavoidable.
-Especially with our weather here in the UK.
 The main thing to remember is most of the problems that can occur, are likely to happen over a prolonged period.

 The best way to avoid issues like corrosion, rust and moldy upholstery, is to maintain and look after your chair.